Greenstand/Tree_Species/doc/sdl_id.md

 Glossary of Botanical Terms in the Flora of the Chicago Region” by Wilhelm & Rericha, 2017)

-Often seeing the leaf arrangement is hard in an image crouded with leaves, but usually there is at least a single instance where it can be assessed.
+Often seeing the leaf arrangement is hard in an image crowded with leaves, but usually there is at least a single instance where it can be assessed.
 Some examples in Haiti are: